mudasar187/Todo-REST-API/README.md

 Make a GET request for all todos, grab one of the todo's ID and insert it in the end of the url and see the output

+### Update a Todo by ID

+PATCH /todos/:id

+To update a todo by ID, enter this url -> [localhost:3000/todos/yourTodoId](localhost:3000/todos/yourTodoId) Make a GET request for all todos, grab one of the todo's ID and insert it in the end of the url and then make a PATCH request by enter an id and set example this ->

+{
+    "text": "This is an updated text"
+}

+Now get ALL todos by making /GET request and see if there is an updated text

 ## Deloy to Heroku